taraaida/aidaEmailScraper/README.md

 # aidaEmailScraper

 scrapeEmails.py is a python script that will list all emails found on a given internet domain (and  subdomains of the domain).
-Run the program by typing into the console: python scrapeEmails.py [full-url].
+Run the program by typing into the command line: python scrapeEmails.py [full-url].
 For example:

 python scrapeEmails.py http://www.jana.com